DI770/Roleplay/README.md

 Most of my problems that I have had has been to centering my pictures and videos.
 At first, I had problems finding the right size.
 This was my least problem.
 After I needed to make them responsive to the display, I had problem finding the right code to get it right.
+It wasn´t until I started using "rem" instead of "em" that I got text sizes that i liked.
+When I started using % instead of px, I found I got the sizes I wanted more easily.

+But learning how to Center a picture.
+Or to make it Flex.
+That must have been the hardest to figure out during this project.

 Much of what I learned my Html and CSS coding was from watching Kevin Powell´s Youtube videos on the subject.
 I learned from there how some CSS coding make some things easier and how I could apply it to my current project.
 And hopefully to my future projects.
-I will leave a link to his main page down in the Youtube section.
+I will leave a link to one of his videos, down in the Youtube section.

 ### Images